 A main part of our mission at Shekinah Eco-Village is teaching our world neighbors a new way of living through modeling it and through workshops and classes on site and in schools.
-Some of the class offerings will be: The Synthesis of Science and Spirituality, Simple Secrets for Creating Optimal Health, Trampoline and Spring Board Diving Camps, Money as Energy and Complementary Currencies, Building with Endura Block, Building with Adobe, Rain Water Capture, Lasagna Gardening, Permaculture Methods and much more.
+Some of the class offerings will be: The Synthesis of Science and Spirituality, Simple Secrets for Creating Optimal Health, Trampoline and Spring Board Diving Camps, Money as Energy and Complementary Currencies, Net Zero Building, Building with Adobe, Rain Water Capture, Lasagna Gardening, Permaculture Methods and much more.

 Snow College Campus